timofurrer/minion-ci/README.rst

 .. code:: yaml

     # command which is run before the real command
-    before_run: "echo 'I was run before the test ...'"
+    precondition: "echo 'I was run before the test ...'"
     # the test command
     command: "echo 'This is my test...'"
+    on:
+      # command which is run if the command was successful
+      success: "echo 'I was run because the test was successful ...'"
-    # command which is run after the real command
+      # command which is run if the command failed
-    after_run: "echo 'I was run after the test ...'"
+      failure: "echo 'I was run because the test failed ...'"

 Server API